1st lawsuit filed against Pat Fitzgerald and Northwestern leaders stemming from a hazing scandal

 "So, it’s a tainted athletic department.”

-Messages seeking comment were left with Fitzgerald's agent, Bryan Harlan; Northwestern spokesperson Jon Yates and Gragg.
+Messages seeking comment were left with Northwestern spokesperson Jon Yates and Gragg.

+“We have no comment at this time,” said Fitzgerald’s agent, Bryan Harlan.

 More lawsuits, filed by multiple law firms, are expected to follow from former football and baseball players as well as from student-athletes who played other sports for the Wildcats.